-Whenever undertaking a new project, and regardless of who will be performing your localization, the first thing to do is to create a complete localization project bill of material (BOM).
+Whenever undertaking a new project, and regardless of who will be performing your localization, the first thing to do is to create a complete localization kit, or translation bill of material (BOM).

 A BOM is a localization kit containing all the files that need to be localized, with accurate instructions and any support documentation that can be helpful to the localization team.